janearc/wonder/sigil/metareal/cinder/concept/legacy-meritocracy.md

 # Legacy Meritocracy

-**Legacy Meritocracy** is a metareal antipattern describing systems that claim to reward excellence through fair metrics, but in practice reinforce existing structural inequities.
+**Legacy Meritocracy** is a metareal antipattern sigil describing systems that claim to reward excellence through fair metrics, but in practice reinforce existing structural inequities.
 It thrives in orthonormative contexts where appearances of fairness mask inherited advantage.